devvictrix/py-pixel-bot/docs/adrs/ADR-007-Logging-Strategy-and-Environment-Configuration.md

 ## Context and Problem Statement

-The visual automation tool, encompassing both its bot runtime and GUI editor, requires robust and configurable logging for multiple purposes:
+The visual automation tool (Mark-I), encompassing both its bot runtime and GUI editor, requires robust and configurable logging for multiple purposes:
 *   **Development:** Detailed tracing of execution paths, variable states, and component interactions.
 *   **Debugging:** Identifying issues and understanding error contexts.
 *   **User Support/Troubleshooting (UAT/Production):** Allowing users or support personnel to gather information about bot behavior or GUI issues.